 SEO is not rocket science.
 However, you’ll have to possess particular experience and SEO marketing skills to help businesses stand out in organic search.

-Optimization has been a great tool for marketing, especially for digital marketing agencies to scale their businesses.
+Optimization has been a great tool for marketing, especially for digital marketing agencies, to scale their businesses.

-2. Help conduct SEO audit
+2. Help conduct an SEO audit

-SEO experts are not always involved at an early stage of websites growth.
+SEO experts are not always involved at an early stage of website growth.
 Many website owners believe they can manage their websites on their own.
 However, they often waste their time and resources without seeing any impact.

-SEO experts utilize various SEO tools to discover poorly performing pages, 404 pages, broken links, and desktop, and mobile usability issues.
+SEO experts utilize various SEO tools to discover poorly performing pages, 404 pages, broken links, and desktop and mobile usability issues.

 Based on my experience, an SEO audit is the first thing SEO experts do when jumping on a new project.